The post was last updated in July 2020.

-Getting your content in front of right people
+Getting your content in front of the right people

-This is obviously the largest benefit of this feature.
-Your content will be seen by people who chose to see suggestions from your niche and they will share it with their followers who are obviously also interested in your industry – it doesn’t get much better and targeted than that!
+This is obviously the largest benefit of QUUU Promote.
+Your content will be seen by people who chose to see suggestions from your niche/category and they will share it with their followers who are obviously also interested in your industry – it doesn’t get much better and targeted than that!

 You can only pick one category

 As mentioned earlier, it would be great to pick more than just one category because sometimes that’s what your content needs.